Baron Hill (politician)

-Baron Paul Hill (born June 23, 1953) is a retired American politician who served as a U.S. Representative for from 1999 to 2005 and from 2007 to 2011.
+Baron Paul Hill (born June 23, 1953) is an American retired politician who served as a U.S. representative for from 1999 to 2005 and from 2007 to 2011.

 A native of Seymour, Indiana, Hill is a Democrat, and as a member of Congress belonged to the conservative-leaning Blue Dog Coalition of that party.
 Hill's district is in the southeastern part of the state, stretching from Bloomington to the Indiana side of the Louisville metropolitan area.

 Early life and education

 Hill attended Seymour High School, where he was a first-team all-state player in basketball and an all-American.
 He set the record for leading scorer in school history, with 1,724 points.
 He was inducted into the Indiana Basketball Hall of Fame in 2000.

 Hill graduated from high school in 1971 and accepted an athletic scholarship to Furman University in Greenville, South Carolina, where he graduated in 1975.
 After graduating from college, Hill moved back to Seymour, Indiana and joined his family's business.